ietf-teep/architecture/draft-ietf-teep-architecture.md

 To simplify the life of TA developers interacting with TAs in a TEE, an interoperable protocol for managing TAs running in different TEEs of various devices is needed.
-This software update protocol needs to make sure that compatible trusted and untrusted components of an application are installed on the correct device.
+This software update protocol needs to make sure that compatible trusted and untrusted components (if any) of an application are installed on the correct device.
 In this TEE ecosystem, there often arises a need for an external trusted party to verify the identity, claims, and rights of TA developers, devices, and their TEEs.